 Some people may argue that threats are a form of speech protected by the First Amendment and thus they should not be prosecuted for making verbal or written threats.
 However, threats of violence against individuals may be prosecuted.
 “True threats of violence” that intend to place a person at risk of bodily harm or death are unprotected.

 I Can Take Anger Management Classes to Reduce My Charge

 While you may be sentenced to anger management classes if you are found guilty of assault in Florida, it does not hurt to take these before a formal conviction to show the judge that you are serious about avoiding a future assault charge.
 However, it is not guaranteed that your charge will be mitigated simply because you chose to sign up for anger management.
 Your criminal defense lawyer will work to negotiate with the prosecutor.

 Sealing or expunging criminal charges is a complicated matter that may or may not be possible in your unique situation.
 Your eligibility depends on numerous factors, such as whether you were charged of simple or aggravated assault, ultimately convicted of assault, whether you have previously sealed or expunged a criminal charge, and more.
 Contact expungement attorney Brian Gabriel to find out whether this may be an option.

 The sooner you contact an assault defense lawyer for counsel regarding an assault charge, the better your future may be.
 In West Palm Beach or the surrounding areas, attorney Brian P. Gabriel has more than 30 years of experience representing people accused of all types of misdemeanor and felony assault charges throughout Palm Beach County.
-At The Law Office of Gabriel & Gabriel, Brian Gabriel’s goal is to seek the best possible outcome for your case.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel’s goal is to use his considerable knowledge and experience to give you the best representation possible.
 Call 561-622-5575 for a free consultation or complete a contact form.